 In the case of an MLB baseball, this can be determined by dividing the circumference by the constant Pi (approximately 3.14159).

-So to calculate the diameter, we use the following formula
+To calculate the diameter, we use the following formula:

 Radius of a Baseball

-The radius of a sphere is simply half of its diameter.
+The radius of a sphere is simply half the distance of its diameter.

 So, an MLB baseball has an average radius of about 1.43 to 1.47 inches (3.64 to 3.74 centimeters).

-Baseball Sizes – Sphere, Surface Area, and Volume
+Baseball Ball Sizes – Sphere, Surface Area, and Volume

 Now that we have the radius and we understand Pi, let’s move on to calculating the surface area and volume of an MLB baseball.